nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ### `dap-version`

 This allows the client to request OPeNDAP links in [DAP4](https://docs.opendap.org/index.php/DAP4:_Specification_Volume_1) or [DAP2](https://earthdata.nasa.gov/esdis/esco/standards-and-references/data-access-protocol-2) format.

+`dap-version` is supported since API v3.
+It will be ignored when used with API versions before v3.
-The valid values of dap-version parameter is either 4 or 2.

-If not provided, the default of `4` (DAP4) is used.
+The valid values of `dap-version` parameter is either 4 or 2.
+If not provided, the default value of `4` (DAP4) is used.

 The following is an example of accepted `dap-version` parameter usage: